 The simplest definition of customer lifetime value, or CLV, is the amount a customer is worth to a business throughout their lifetime.

 This concept’s thought leader is Dr. Peter Fader, a professor who founded his consumer data analytics company, Zodiac.
-He pioneered the customer lifetime value model, helping companies predict how long a customer will continue to purchase a product, how many times they’ll make a transaction, and how profitable those transactions will be.
+He pioneered the customer lifetime value model, helping companies predict how long a customer will continue to purchase a product, how many transactions they’ll make, and how profitable those transactions will be.

 This is also known as the “buy-til-you-die model.”
 The calculations are as follows: